Discovering Buddha Nature

 Private room rate = $5980

 This includes all your expenses while in Bhutan — Visa, lodging, meals, and yoga — AND flights (KTM-Paro-KTM plus domestic flight in Bhutan).
-Our drivers will greet you upon arrival to the airport and we will provide top notch service from that point forward until we return you safely to the airport for depature.
+Our local guides will pick us up on arrival to the airport and we will provide top notch service from that point forward until we return you safely to the airport for depature.

 The trip cost does not include your travel to/from Kathmandu where we will together start the pilgrimage.

 The deposit to secure your spot is $800 and it is nonrefundable.
+When you register you may opt for a payment plan.
 If you cancel for any reason you will not be refunded the deposit.
 We do recommend securing travel insurance for the trip and we will provide a recommended vendor for doing so.

 Your Accomodations